Migration Guide

 - Input re-usage; the output includes the same input data as the original

-; sections provide more granular information, including section origin and destination details.- Navigation instructions; in the new route service, instruction data is now scoped per leg.
+createRouterequest, enriched with default property values if not provided.
+This allows the response to be reused for future route recalculations without re-entering the same information.
+Stepshave been replaced bySections; sections provide more granular information, including section origin and destination details.- Navigation instructions; in the new route service, instruction data is now scoped per leg.
 Full route instructions are now available exclusively through the

 📦 Deprecated features